rjleyva/rjleyva-writes/src/content/blog/web-development/exploring-pnpm-workspace-monorepo.md

 ---
-title: 'A Journey into Full-Stack Development: Basic Monorepo Setup'
+title: 'A Journey into Full-Stack Development: Exploring a pnpm Workspace Monorepo'
-description: Join me on my journey into full-stack development as I set up a basic monorepo for *Yaru Koto* (やること – “things to do”).
-Using **pnpm workspaces**, I navigated the challenges of managing frontend and backend code, sharing TypeScript types, and orchestrating builds across packages.
-This post covers the monorepo setup, shared package architecture, and lessons learned along the way—perfect for solo developers or anyone curious about organizing a full-stack project efficiently.
+description: A hands-on look at setting up a pnpm workspace monorepo for Yaru Koto, including shared packages, TypeScript types, and full-stack project structure for solo developers.
 date: 2025-12-29
-tags:
-  [
-    'pnpm',
-    'monorepo',
-    'typescript',
-    'react',
-    'vite',
-    'nodejs',
-    'express',
-    'full-stack',
-    'web-development'
-  ]
+tags: ['pnpm', 'monorepo', 'workspace', 'full-stack', 'web-development']
 ---

 So I decided I wanted to learn full-stack development.
 You know, actually build something end-to-end instead of just following tutorials.
 But I quickly realized that managing separate repos for frontend and backend sounded like a total nightmare - keeping types in sync, dealing with version mismatches, all that jazz.